Skip to main content

 Custom Data With Query Parameters

-You can append your own custom metadata to the stream name when publishing or playing a stream.
+You can append your own custom parameters to the stream name when publishing a stream.
 These custom fields are included in the webhook POST body exactly as they appear in the URL.
-This allows you to pass e.g. application-specific metadata or any custom parameters relevant to your backend logic.
 Bintu will not modify or interpret your parameters.
-They are simply forwarded to your webhook.
-You can add n query parameters*.
+They are simply forwarded to the configured webhook endpoint.
+You can add n parameters*.

 1. Bintu sends on_publish the following POST body to your webhook: